olleharstedt/olleharstedt.github.io/_posts/2022-01-27-on-composability-in-software-design.markdown

 * There's no established code metric to measure composability
 * When you have code clones, there are composable parts to factor out
 * The expressiveness of a programming language sets limits on what you can combine and compose
+* There's little or no empirical evidence related to composability and changeability.